 Hadoop was invented to process unstructured data.
 First at Google, then at Yahoo and Bing, it was used to create page rank based on keywords from the text on the pages.
 But till date, most of the practical use cases of Hadoop are only to offload ETL from proprietary databases to Hadoop or create new ETL.
 The reason is that not many people know how to process unstructured data.
 They are unaware of the kind of insights unstructured data can provide.

-Here are some use cases where you can derive value from analyzing unstructured data:
+What is the business value in processing unstructured data?Here are some use cases where you can derive value from analyzing unstructured data:

 Compliance (Secure your customer data)It is one area where it is crucial to process unstructured data.
 For example, GDPR (General Data Protection Regulation – a new data regulation by EU), where you need to know every detail about your customers.
 Along with CRM database and other databases, there are so many emails, chat messages, log files where you store customer information.
 In wake of recent data breaches, a company intends to detect the exact location of PII (Personal Identifiable Information) to secure it.
 Now you can also check whether you have got any SSN’s or Credit Card numbers stored in chat files or emails.

 Sentiment Analysis (understanding customers)The key to a successful business lies in understanding customer behavior.
 If you ask them to rate their experience on a scale of 1 to 5 you only know whether they are feeling happy or unsatisfied or somewhere in the middle.
 They write – what exactly they like or hate, in the comment section.
 It’s crucial to analyze the text provided by the customer first to step in their shoes and then enhance the services provided to them.

 Classification of problems of the customer